undefined

 7.Siddhi Thumka

-The spot is renowned for sunrise and sunset, as well as stunning views of the Everest and Kangchenjunga mountains and ranges such as Mahabharat range and Churia range.
+The spot is renowned for sunrise and sunset, as well as stunning views of the Everest and Kangchenjunga mountains and ranges such as the Mahabharat and Churia ranges.

-On the southeastern side of Siddhi Thumpka, rice paddy fields and orange cultivation are a significant draw for agricultural tourism.
+On the southeastern side of Siddhi Thumpka, rice paddy fields and orange cultivation are significant draws for agricultural tourism.

 8.Gajur Mukhi (Gajurmukhi Devisthan)

-Gajur Mukhi is a prominent religious Hindu place located in eastern Nepal.
-The location is on the shores of the Deumai River, at an altitude of 500 m.
+Gajur Mukhi is a prominent religious Hindu site in eastern Nepal.
+It is located on the shores of the Deumai River at an altitude of 500 m.

 It is believed that pilgrims who visit this holy place will be rewarded with a boy, while a voice will be given to the voiceless.